SumoLogic/sumologic-documentation/docs/integrations/web-servers/opentelemetry/apache-opentelemetry.md

 ### Step 2: Configure integration

-In this step we will be configuring the yaml required for Apache Collection.
+In this step, we will be configuring the yaml required for Apache Collection.

 Below are the input required: